seamplex/milonga/README.md

 ./configure
 make
 make check
+sudo make install
 ```

+This will result in the `milonga` executable in a system-wide location such as `/usr/local/bin`.
+If you do not have root access or do not want to install system-wide, just locate the milonga executable and put it in your `PATH`.
 If these instructions are non-sense to you, go directly to the [mailing list](https://www.seamplex.com/lists.html).

 # Examples & test suite